Layerpath/layerpath-docs/docs/tours/editing-a-tour.md

 # Editing a Tour

-Tours in LayerPath are guided, step-by-step experiences that walk users through your product or process.
+Tours in Layerpath are guided, step-by-step experiences that walk users through your product or process.
 This guide covers how to edit and enhance your tours to create engaging, educational experiences.

 ## Tour Editor Overview

-The LayerPath tour editor provides powerful tools to customize every aspect of your guided tour:
+The Layerpath tour editor provides powerful tools to customize every aspect of your guided tour:

 ### Main Editor Components